Who We Are

 Douglas K. Reinke, Manager & Funeral Director, joined Dakan Funeral Chapel in 1973.

 Doug attended the College of Idaho in Caldwell and also attended Boise State University.
 He is a graduate of San Francisco College of Mortuary Science and has practiced as a Director and Embalmer at Dakan Funeral Chapel since 1973.
 He currently is the Managing Partner of the firm.
-Doug is married to the former Debbie Malone of Jerome and has two children, David and Katy; and three grandchildren.
+Doug is married to the former Debbie Malone of Jerome and has two children, David and Katy; and five grandchildren.
 He attends Faith Lutheran Church and is a member and past president of the Caldwell Rotary Club and is also a member of the Caldwell Exchange Club.
 Doug is also a member of the National Funeral Directors Association, the Academy of Professional Funeral Service Practice, the Idaho Funeral Service Assoc. and the Treasure Valley Funeral Service Assoc.
 His hobbies include, bicycling, fishing, golf and backpacking.

 Alan C. Kerrick, Managing Partner

 Alan C. Kerrick, CFSP, Assistant Manager & Funeral Director, joined Dakan Funeral Chapel in 1981.